 But as we headed up our first climb of the day, it became clear that the Power of Four was still going to push me to my limit.
 Because of the aftereffects of my sickness, I was suffering.
 My heart rate was higher than I wanted it to be, and I just did not feel good.
 I was relieved we’d chosen to abandon our two-liter water bladders in favor of a few small, collapsible flasks we could refill at the aid stations.
 Shaving those three pounds off each of our race kits made the uphills slightly less tiring.

 The course throws three big climbs at you: the first climb out of Snowmass, the middle one up Aspen Highlands, and a final big ascent before the last push down into Aspen.
 With the avalanche danger cutting the Aspen Highlands climb short, race organizers made up for some of the lost distance by lengthening the final ascent.
-The first climb took us about an hour, just two minutes slower than in the previous year.
-Aspen Highlands was about a 90-minute affair, and then the final climb took us two hours.
+The first climb took us about an hour, just 2 minutes slower than in the previous year.
+Aspen Highlands was about a 90-minute affair, and then the final climb took us 2 hours.
 Having never been on the new section that had been tacked on to this last big uphill, Tim and I didn’t know what we were in for.
 Every bend we turned, we kept thinking we were near the top.
 Then we’d see the next bend—and another and another.
 It felt really drawn out, like it would never end.
 Mentally, that was the hardest part of the race.

 With Tim being stronger than me on steeper terrain, I was on tow for the middle and final climbs.
 Having a line between us helps me—not because Tim is always actually pulling, but knowing the line is there pushes me to sustain his pace.
 He has a higher cadence than I do, which is great.
 A lot of being fast is in your cadence, so it’s a constant reminder when he’s right in front of me to keep the cadence up.
 Tim and I didn’t talk a whole lot during the race.
 We’re usually pretty serious, saying only what needs to be said, checking in with each other periodically.